jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_sql_longrunningsql.md

-Note: This feature is not available for SQL Server 2000.
+{% include note.html content="This feature is not available for SQL Server 2000." %}